superical/ethers-decode-error/README.md

 ### Error Types

-These are the possible `ErrorType` that could be returned for the `type` property in the `DecodedError` object:
+These are the possible `ErrorType` that could be returned as the `type` property in the `DecodedError` object:

 | Type                        | Description                               |
 | --------------------------- | ----------------------------------------- |